5th September, 2024

 Health and safety laws can be enforced by the HSE, and HSE inspectors have powers like being able to enter premises, investigate, stop work, and even prosecute.

-The consequences from a breach of a duty of care are damages.
-Usually, the claimant will put in a claim to be reimbursed or compensated for the loss that has occurred.
-For smaller business, this can have a big impact.
-But for larger business with larger profits, it's not necessarily a big concern.
+In civil cases, the claimant will put in a claim to be reimbursed or compensated for the loss that has occurred.
+For smaller businesses, this can have a big impact.
+But for larger businesses with big profits, it's not necessarily a big concern.

-Having work stopped?
+But having work stopped?
 The possibility of massive fines over and above the loss?
+Enforcement action?
 Jail time?
-Whatever size your business these punishments are going to have a big impact.
-And health and safety laws
+Whatever the size of your business, these punishments are going to have a big impact.

 But the duty of care still applies at work.
 And if you are careless, whether you are an employer or an employee, you could breach a duty of care.
 And negligence at work can lead to compensation claims on top of any criminal prosecutions.